manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 Our apps will use two kind of components.
 Presentational and container components.

-Here are some guidelines to decide presentational and container components as suggested
-by Dan Abramov in his article on [Presentational and Container Components][3].
+Here are some guidelines to decide presentational and container components as suggested by Dan Abramov in his article on [Presentational and Container Components][3].

-How do decide that you are writing presentational components.
+How do you decide that you are writing presentational components.

 - Examples: YouTube, LeanPub, Hello, Card, Button.
 - Presentational components are concerned about how things look.